epsil/gll/README.md

 There are two cases to consider: when the memoized function is called for the first time, and when it has been called before.
 When the function is called for the first time, we insert the original continuation, `cont`, into the table.
 Then we invoke the function with a custom continuation `(lambda (result) ...)` which in turn will invoke `cont`, as well as any other continuations which may have been inserted into the table in the meantime.
 We can think of the continuation `(lambda (result ...)` as our "man on the inside": it alone will do the work of being passed into the function and receive its results.
 Then it broadcasts those results to the continuations on the outside.

 Thus, in the second case when the function has been called before, we just insert the continuation into the list of continuations.
 Our "inside man" will then notify the continuation of new results as they are produced.
-Meanwhile, we go through the results that have been already produced.
+Meanwhile, we go through the results that have already been memoized.

 Now we are ready to memoize our parser combinators.
-We use `memo-cps` for the returned parsers and `memo` for the parser combinators, which doesn't have a continuation.
-Using `memo` ensures that a particular parser is created only once, so that the same instance is called in two separate branches.
-This is what allows the branches to cooperate.
+We use `memo-cps` for the returned parsers and `memo` for the parser combinators, which don't have a continuation.
+As before, the use of `memo` is necessary because `delay-parser` delays the combinators to being called at runtime.
+Memoization guarantees that only a single parser instance is created when a parser is called multiple times.

 ```Scheme
 (define succeed